coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 ?
 Save this as a preset for future projects? (y/N)
 ```

-Press ENTER, and Vue CLI will start creating your app.
+Press ENTER and Vue CLI will start creating your app.
 When completed, navigate to the project folder and run the cmd `npm run serve`

 You do not need to download dependencies, as the CLI already did that for you.